matthewslayton/RSA/RSA_readme.txt

 Step 5 make ROI mats
+	- this takes forever so better to run on the cluster
 	- this makes the neural RDMs.
 How?
 	- Loop through each subject
 	- Get the single-trial betas